Does July 4th Make Your Dog Anxious?

-The Fourth of July is only a few days away, which means many dog owners will be dealing with stressed out and anxious dogs as those dazzling fireworks take over the sky.
-The Fourth is also the day when these flashing lights and loud bangs cause stressed out pups to run away from home.
+The Fourth of July is only a few days away, so many dog owners will be dealing with stressed and anxious dogs as those dazzling fireworks take over the sky.
+The Fourth is also the day when these flashing lights and loud bangs cause stressed-out pups to run away from home.

-So how do you help your pup out while you, your friends and family are enjoying the fireworks show?
-Here are seven tips that should help you and your dog enjoy an easy going Independence Day.
+So how do you help your pup while you, your friends, and your family enjoy the fireworks show?
+Here are seven tips that should help you and your dog enjoy an easygoing Independence Day.

 1. Keep your dog inside.

 Whether you’re going to a firework show or just watching them from home, it is best to keep your dog inside to limit the noise they are exposed to.
 If you have curtains and shades, be sure to close them to block out the flashing lights and help out the noise suppression.

 2. Turn on the television or radio to keep your dog company.

 Having noise in the house not only blocks out some of the firework noise but it will also help distract your dog from all those loud bangs.

 3. Make a safe space for your dog.

 Put your dog in a room that they will feel safe in.
 If your dog likes their crate, put that in the room with them.
 Be sure to put all their favorite toys and blankets in the room or crate to keep them happy and calm.
 Putting an item of your clothing in the room/crate can also help them feel more comfortable.